moralesresearch/docs/SUNOS-UNIX-Documentation.md

-# Documentation for Morales Research Unix (or also know as Open OS X)
+# Documentation for the Sun operating system (or formerly known as Open OS X)
-Morales Research Unix is an operating system based on FreeBSD (FuryBSD), 4.4BSD, MacOS components, and helloSystem.
+Sun/OS is an operating system based on FreeBSD (FuryBSD), 4.4BSD, MacOS components, and helloSystem.

 ## Source structure of FreeBSD